-From now on, Gaming In Turkey team try to publish important news from Turkey gaming industry.
-Sometimes it will be a game publishing, sometimes records, sometimes G.I.T based news.
-We hope you will find what you search from Turkey in G.I.T news.
+From now on, Gaming In Turkey team tries to publish important news from the Turkey gaming industry.
+Sometimes it will be game publishing, sometimes records, sometimes G.I.T-based news.
+We hope you will find what you search for from Turkey in G.I.T news.

-At December 2015, Gamex organized by Rönesans Fuarcılık and beaten visitor record with 147.000 in 4 days.
+In December 2015, Gamex was organized by Rönesans Fuarcılık and beat the visitor record with 147.000 in 4 days.
 You can also find an infographic of Gamex 2015 by clicking here.
-100+ company was in exhibition and also OYUNDER, Turkish association representing Turkish games industry & its labor force presented several workshops and meetings about game industry in Turkey.
+100+ company was on exhibition and also OYUNDER, the Turkish association representing the Turkish games industry & its labor force presented several workshops and meetings about the game industry in Turkey.

 NEWS FROM TURKEY

-Gram Games’s new mobile game Merged! hit 1 million download in 5 days!
+Gram Games’ new mobile game is Merged! hit 1 million downloads in 5 days!

-Last year Turkey based Gram Games developed 1010! and its in top 10 play list worldwide with 9th rank.
-In February, Gram’mers announced Merged! and opened the game to public.
-In 5 days, they hit 1 million download.
-Its a new record in for Turkey mobile game developers.
-In worldwide downloads from USA, Brazil, Holland and Canada respectively.
-Turkey was in 5th place while this news written by G.I.T.
-Merged! get global success for Gram Games and they also proved 1010! success was not a conincidence.
+Last year Turkey-based Gram Games developed 1010! and it’s in the top 10 play list worldwide with 9th rank.
+In February, Gram’mers announced Merged! and opened the game to the public.
+In 5 days, they hit 1 million downloads.
+It’s a new record for Turkey mobile game developers.
+In worldwide downloads from USA, Brazil, Holland, and Canada respectively.
+Turkey was in 5th place while this news was written by G.I.T.
+Merged! get global success for Gram Games and they also proved 1010! success was not a coincidence.
 We also congratulate them and we are proud of this work!

-Turkey’s first MMOFPS game Zula announced new Map and started Greenlight voting for Steam!
+Turkey’s first MMOFPS game Zula announced a new Map and started Greenlight voting for Steam!

-News from Turkey continues with Zula, all development and creative works made by Turkish engineers, MMOFPS game adding a new map to game from north side of Turkey, Karadeniz.
-Name is Uzungöl (click and watch trailer) and placed in Trabzon, it is a lakeside map.
-Zula team also prepared a story about map and added to game.
-After Knight Online take ticket on Steam with Greenlight, Zula team started a voting.
-They announced to its players and to whole Turkey to give them vote for Greenlight.
-If players in Steam decide and vote Zula, we may see Steam servers in Zula like Knight Online before.
+News from Turkey continues with Zula, all development and creative works made by Turkish engineers, MMOFPS game adding a new map to the game from the north side of Turkey, Karadeniz.
+The name is Uzungöl (click and watch the trailer) and placed in Trabzon, it is a lakeside map.
+Zula’s team also prepared a story about the map and added it to the game.
+After Knight Online take tickets on Steam with Greenlight, the Zula team started voting.
+They announced to its players and to the whole of Turkey to give them a vote for Greenlight.
+If players in Steam decide and vote for Zula, we may see Steam servers in Zula like Knight Online before.
 In Greenlight*, developers can put up their game concepts (including screenshots, preview videos, and early builds) upon which community users can vote for these titles.
 Once titles have received a minimum number of votes, Valve will determine if the title is appropriate for the service, and then start working with the developer to bring the game/software to the Steam digital marketplace.
 Once this stage is reached, the game is considered “Greenlit”.

 *Source: Wikipedia, Greenlight